 See more tour options on GetYourGuide here, TourRadar here, and Viator here.

-To be honest, we don’t think there’s a bad time of year to visit Iceland, as long as you are prepared and know what to expect you will have a great experience!
+To be honest, we don’t think there’s a bad time of year to visit Iceland, as long as you are prepared and know what to expect.
+The best month for you depends more on what you want from the trip than on objective ranking.

 Where to Stay in Iceland

-Iceland has a variety of accommodations options, from self catered apartments through to hostels and hotels.
+Iceland has a variety of accommodation options, from self-catered apartments through to hostels and hotels.
 Prices vary, but Iceland is far from a budget destination, so expect prices to be relatively high even for hostels.

 Practicalities for Visiting Iceland

-To help you plan your Iceland trip, we’ve put together some information that we think you will find helpful.
+To help you plan your Iceland trip, we’ve put together some information that we think you’ll find helpful.
 We also suggest you read our detailed guide to planning a trip to Iceland, which has loads more practical information.

 Driving